You'll Cowards Don't Even Smoke Crack: Reception

-You'll Cowards Don't Even Smoke Crack and Viper in general remained relatively obscure throughout the 2000s, where he would host his albums on the CD Baby to limited exposure.
+You'll Cowards Don't Even Smoke Crack and Viper in general remained relatively obscure throughout the 2000s, where he would host his albums on CD Baby to limited exposure.
 In early 2013, the title track was posted onto YouTube.
-Since then it has garnered over three million views, and news outlets started to report on the song and album in response.
+Since then it has garnered over four million views, and news outlets started to report on the song and album in response.

 You'll Cowards Don't Even Smoke Crack received positive coverage in the music press.
 Sputnik Music wrote that the album fuses "a nostalgic and ethereal blend of cloud rap and vaporwave".
 The Chicago Reader wrote that the album is "outsider-artist genius.
 People on the Internet are initially drawn to Viper because of his blatant disregard for grammar, outrageously violent and drug-centric lyrics, and how sonically bizarre he is in general."

 You'll Cowards Don't Even Smoke Crack is Viper's most successful album—it became an internet meme due to the quality of its album cover and title, which has been noted as being "shockingly upfront".
 The title track is also particularly famous online for its lyrical content, production, and vocal delivery.

-Physical release and sequel
+Physical release

 The album was later remastered and released through the indie record label Animated Music in 2018 celebrating the album's 10th anniversary, with inserts signed by Viper.
 Viper also self-released a vinyl pressing of the album later in 2021, after promoting them on his Bandcamp as far back as 2018 without actually selling them.
+Handmade cassettes and CDs have since been available for purchase at Viper's live shows and online at his editor's Outsider Records store.

+Sequels and plans for 100 in total

-In 2022, Viper announced a sequel to You'll Cowards, entitled Ya'll Cowards Don't Even Smoke Crack (You'll Cowards Don't Even Smoke Crack II).
-It was set to release on December 25th of 2022, however, its release date was pushed back to June 19th, 2023.
+In 2022, Viper announced a sequel album, entitled Ya'll Cowards Don't Even Smoke Crack (You'll Cowards Don't Even Smoke Crack II).
+It was set to release on December 25, 2022, but has been repeatedly delayed.
+Viper claims that the bulk of material on the album was written around the time his mother died, and some songs focus heavily on his loss, making him reluctant to finish the album.
+The latest release date is October 10, 2024, which is his late mother's birthday.

+Instead of being inactive for this period, Viper instead skipped straight to its 3rd installment, "You'll Cowards Don't Even Smoke Crack 3", released on September 29, 2023, which he recorded as a warmup, intending to release 100 entries in the series, each with 15 songs and original material.

+On December 1, 2023, Viper released "You'll Cowards Don't Even Smoke Crack 4.1".

+On January 11, 2024, (a week after being arrested and charged with aggravated kidnapping) Viper released "You'll Cowards Don't Even Smoke Crack 5.1.1".

+On January 27, 2025, Viper released "你们这些胆小鬼连可卡因都不会抽", which is Chinese version of original "You'll Cowards Don't Even Smoke Crack".